Berkeley Program on Housing and the Urban Policy

 by Larry A. Rosenthal, December 2007.

-In Robert Burchell and Michael Lahr, eds., A National Census of Local Land-Use Regulations: Steps Toward a Beginning (New Brunswick, NJ: Rutgers University [Bloustein School of Planning and Public Policy]), pp. 86-94.
+In Robert Burchell and Michael Lahr, eds., A National Census of Local Land-Use Regulations: Steps Toward a Beginning.
+New Brunswick, NJ: Rutgers University: pp. 86-94.

 W07-008